 Running has long been considered a simple sport — just lace up your shoes and hit the trail, right?
 This blissfully simple strategy works great for a few miles, but what happens when the minutes turn to hours — or days, in some cases?
-From food to hydration, phone to first aid, layers to trekking poles, the longer the run, the more stuff is involved to make it a safe and happy experience.
+From food to hydration, phone to first aid, layers to trekking poles, the longer the run, the more stuff is involved in making it a safe and happy experience.

 When you are in it for the long haul, you need a comfortable way to carry that pile of gear.
 The running hydration pack, also referred to as a running vest, is a vital accessory when chasing long days on the trails or packing a list of mandatory race equipment.